Coronavirus Employees' Help

 - Employees on furlough continue to get 80% of their salary for hours not worked, up to £2,500/month.
 This will remain the case until the scheme ends.

-- Until end of June an employee's furloughed wage was covered entirely by the state.
-Employers needed to cover any pension and National Insurance costs though.
+- Until July an employee's furloughed wage was covered entirely by the state.
+Employers only needed to cover any pension and National Insurance costs.

-- New.
-Since 1 August employers have had to increase their contribution to the scheme again.
-From August, the state will only cover 60% of an employee's wage for hours not worked, capped at £1,875/month, with employers required to top this up to 80%, capped at £2,500/month.
-Employers continue to cover any pension and National Insurance costs.
+- Since August employers have needed to contribute more to the scheme.
+Since 1 August, the state will only cover 60% of an employee's wage for hours not worked, capped at £1,875/month, with employers required to top this up to 80%, capped at £2,500/month.
+Employers also continue to cover any pension and National Insurance costs.

 - Employers across the UK can use the scheme – even if they haven't before.
 So those in Wales, Scotland and Northern Ireland should also be able to apply.
 It's open to small, medium and large employers, and those which are charitable or not-for-profit – and crucially your employer doesn't previously need to have used the furlough scheme.